Table of Contents

 An Overview of How Alcoholism Can Kill You

-In general, when you abuse alcohol, particularly over the long term it can impact every part of your body and every system including your heart.
+Alcoholism can and does kill.
+Not only can it lead to premature death, but excessive drinking can significantly diminish your quality of life as well.
+Abusing alcohol, particularly over the long term, can impact every part of your body, including your heart.
 When you binge drink, it can lead to problems ranging from high blood pressure to heart failure.

-There is the potential for alcohol to damage every organ in your body, and since it’s directly absorbed into your bloodstream, it can increase your risk of so many life-threatening and chronic diseases.
+There is the potential for alcohol to damage every organ in your body.
+Since it’s directly absorbed into your bloodstream, it can increase your risk for multiple life-threatening and chronic diseases.

-When you drink excessively, it lowers your inhibitions so that you may engage in risky behaviors, and if you binge drink large amounts in a short window of time, it can lead to alcohol poisoning which can result in coma or death.
+When you drink excessively, alcohol lowers your inhibitions so that you may engage in risky behaviors.
+Binge drinking large amounts in a short time window can lead to alcohol poisoning, which can result in coma or death.

 The effects of alcoholism are so varied and far-reaching that there are seemingly endless ways alcoholism can kill you.
 We’ll focus on some of the most common, although there are many others.

-One of the most common ways how alcoholism can kill you related to the liver.
-Your liver is responsible for metabolizing and filtering out the toxins of alcohol, which is why it’s so heavily impacted by alcoholism.
+One of the most common ways alcoholism kills is related to the liver.
+Your liver is responsible for metabolizing and filtering out alcohol’s toxins, which is why it’s so heavily impacted by alcoholism.

-There are three primary types of liver diseases associated with alcoholism, and these are also the biggest causes of death among alcoholic.
+There are three primary types of liver diseases associated with alcoholism, and these are also the biggest causes of death among alcoholics.

 The first is fatty liver disease, and with this one, the person often experiences no symptoms.
-If someone stops drinking, fatty liver disease will usually heal itself, but if not, it will usually move on to more deadly types of liver disease.
+If someone stops drinking, fatty liver disease will usually heal itself.
+If not, it can move to more deadly types of liver disease.

 Alcoholic hepatitis refers to liver inflammation, and it’s common for heavy drinkers and alcoholics.
 It can be a progressive disease, and symptoms include vomiting, nausea, loss of appetite, stomach pain and jaundice.
 If it’s not treated, it can result in death.

 Finally, the most serious and deadly liver disease associated with alcoholism is cirrhosis.
 With cirrhosis, the normal liver tissue is replaced with scar tissue.
-It takes around ten years before this starts to occur in most people, and it impacts anywhere from 10 to 20 percent of long-term, heavy drinkers.
-The damage caused by cirrhosis isn’t reversible, and it’s one of the primary ways how alcoholism can kill you.
+It takes around ten years before this starts to occur in most people, and it impacts 10-20% of long-term heavy drinkers.
+The damage caused by cirrhosis isn’t reversible, and it’s one of the primary ways alcoholism can kill you.